ELEVATE-Project/documents/src/docusaurus/docs/notifications.md

 Organization administrators will receive email notifications:

 * When they are assigned organization administrator permissions.
-* After they upload a list of users to the portal.
-In the email notification, they can view the CSV file containing the following information about the list of users uploaded to the application:
+* After they upload a list of users to the application.
+In the email notification, they can view the CSV file containing the following information about the listed users:

     * Assigned user ID
-    * Whether the user uploaded to the portal already exists
+    * Whether the user uploaded to the application already exists